Crystals from categorified quantum groups: Functors on the module category

 \subsection{Categories of graded modules}

 We form the direct sum

 This is a non-unital ring.
+However, $R$ is an idempotented ring with the elements $1_\nu \in \Rnu$ giving a system of mutually orthogonal idempotents.
+Observe that the appropriate notion of unital module $M$ for idempotented rings is the requirement that $M = \bigoplus_{\nu \in \N[I]} 1_{\nu}M$.

 Let $\Rn{\nu}\dmod$ be the category of finitely-generated graded left $\Rn{\nu}$-modules, $\Rn{\nu}\fmod$ be the category of finite dimensional graded $\Rn{\nu}$-modules, and $\Rn{\nu}\pmod$ be the category of projective objects in $\Rn{\nu}\dmod$.
 The morphisms in each of these three categories are grading-preserving module homomorphisms.

 By various categories of $R$-modules we will mean direct sums of corresponding categories of $\Rn{\nu}$-modules: